maupin/brackets-cursor/README.md

 # brackets-cursor

-An [Adobe Brackets](http://brackets.io/) extension that adds a cursor display options dialog to the View menu.
+An extension that adds cursor display settings to [Adobe Brackets](http://brackets.io/).

-Now you can finally have a block cursor in Brackets, like nature intended.
+Now when coding with Brackets you can have a block cursor, as nature intended.

 ## Installation